opnfv/fuel/docs/release/installation/installation.instruction.rst

 ===========================================
-Hardware requirements for baremetal deploys
+Hardware Requirements for Baremetal Deploys
 ===========================================

 The following minimum hardware requirements must be met for the baremetal